 There is no minimum income exemption for IVA purposes in Spain, so an individual must file regardless of the level of income.
 For a self-employed person charging fees to a foreign company, it would be necessary to file a total of 11 tax declarations each year and keep a simple register of income and expenses.

-Fees charged by a self-employer individual to foreign businesses are usually exempt from IVA, but this still requires the filing of IVA returns.
+Fees charged by a self-employed individual to foreign businesses are usually exempt from IVA, but this still requires the filing of IVA returns.

 A conventional Spanish bank account is needed for social security and tax direct debiting purposes.